tbrowder/FontFactory-Type1/README.md

 NAME
 ====

-**FontFactory::Type1** - Provides the standard *Adobe PostScript* fonts in a friendly package for use with many *PDF::** modules.
+**FontFactory::Type1** - Provides the standard *Adobe PostScript Type 1* fonts in a friendly package for use with many *PDF::** modules.

 A `DocFont` object is a Type 1 font of a specific name and point size.
-It provides all the methods available in module `Font::AFM` plus some extra convenient methods.
+It provides all the methods available in module `Font::AFM` plus some extra convenient methods (and aliases).
 All its methods provide outputs properly scaled for its font and point size.

 **WARNING** The previous version had some erroneous methods and should not be used!